EchoLook/whisper-query-parser/README.md

 - **Query generation not working**: Make sure you have set up the `GOOGLE_API_KEY` environment variable with a valid API key.
 - **Audio processing error**: Check that FFmpeg is installed on your system.
 - **Memory issues with large models**: Try using a smaller Whisper model or split large audio files into smaller segments.
+- **API connection issues**: Check that you're connecting to the correct port and that the API server is running.

 ## License